opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 !!! info

-    If you have changes in the codespaces that have not been published to the repository, GitHub will warn you to confirm that you are sure you want to delete the codespace.
+    If you have changes in the codespace that have not been published to the repository, GitHub will warn you to confirm that you are sure you want to delete the codespace.

 ### Navigating the codespace